Cactus Harvesting: Cycle-Aware Reference Counting in Rust

 externally reachable and the cycle is not orphaned.
 Detecting an orphaned cycle

-where links is the number of active adoptions and nodes is
+is O(links + nodes) where links is the number of active adoptions and nodes is

-the number of Rc
+the number of Rcs in the cycle.

 Deallocating an orphaned cycle is fun and filled with unsafe peril.
 It is